 - Mix it in your macaroni and cheese.

 - Crown your baked potato with a scoop or make some leftover pulled pork potato skins.

 - Try some pulled pork enchiladas or even taquitos.

 - Stir some into your next batch of chili.

 - Top your salad with some bbq goodness, like this chipotle lime carnitas salad.

 - Dollop the pork into baby lettuce cups or endive for a gluten-free treat.

 - Wrap them in gyoza and make some pulled pork won tons or dumplings.

-- Go one-step further and roll them with cabbage to make pulled pork egg rolls.
+- Go one-step further and roll them with cabbage or collard greens to make leftover pulled pork egg rolls.